Saab0018/JQueryMobileApp/README.md

 #Description

 This is a mobile application for alcohol beverage instructions created with JQueryMobileApp.
+There are only 2 drink tutorials so far but more to come..

 #Instructions